InnerSourceCommons/managing-innersource-projects/measuring/areas.md

     piece of code.
 In a more hierarchical structure, there might be some daily meetings where some decisions are taken and requirements implemented.
 That is process and if we want to improve that, we need to measure in first place key parameters of such process.
-In inner source communities, process is quite similar to open source communities where code style, documentation, code review process, continuous integration, design meetings are part of this process.
+In Inner- Source communities, process is quite similar to open source communities where code style, documentation, code review process, continuous integration, design meetings are part of this process.
     The main difference here is how developers directly interact with